Detection and Feature Selection in Sparse Mixture Models: Computationally tractable methods and numerical experiments

 \subsection{Coordinate-wise methods}

 The simplest computationally tractable methods are arguably those based on testing each coordinate at a time.
-Such a method is of the form \beq M(T(X^1), \dots, T(X^p))\ , \eeq where $X^j = (X_{i,j} : i \in [n])$ is the $j$th variable, $T$ is a test statistic for mixture testing in dimension one, and $M$ implements a multiple testing procedure.
+Such a method is of the form \beq M(T_\ddag(X^1), \dots, T_\ddag(X^p))\ , \eeq where $X^j = (X_{i,j} : i \in [n])$ is the $j$th variable, $T_\ddag$ is a test statistic for mixture testing in dimension one, and $M$ implements a multiple testing procedure.
 In what follows, we opt for the simple Bonferroni correction, which corresponds to $M(t_1, \dots, t_p) = \max_j t_j$.
 Coordinate-wise testing and/or variable selection of this type is considered in \citep{azizyan13,chan10} and also in \citep{amini2009high,johnstone2009consistency,berthet} in the context of sparse PCA.
-Except for \citep{chan10}, where a nonparametric setting is considered, these papers assume that $\bSigma$ is a known similarity matrix.
+Such approaches are also considered in recent work\footnote{This work was made publicly available after ours.} by \cite{jin2014important} and \cite{jin2015phase}, who obtain very precise minimax results when the covariance matrix has relatively small condition number.
+Except for \citep{chan10}, where a nonparametric setting is considered, these papers assume that the covariance matrix is known.